Within a span of eight weeks, labour unrest has disrupted key transportation systems in Canada at crucial times, with more potential trouble looming.

 Government

-A study released June 3 by the Montreal Economic Institute (MEI) said the bill will likely lead to more and longer strikes.
-The findings were based on economic literature and comparisons between jurisdictions with laws that banned replacement workers—such as B.C., Quebec, and France—with jurisdictions without such laws.
+A study by the Montreal Economic Institute (MEI), released June 3, says the bill will likely lead to more and longer strikes.
+The findings were based on economic literature and comparisons between jurisdictions with laws that ban replacement workers—such as B.C., Quebec, and France—and jurisdictions without such laws.

-Renaud Brossard, vice-president of communications at MEI, told The Epoch Times the legislation has already “emboldened the unions” and made employers less “tempted” to use replacement workers, knowing this approach will soon be illegal.
+Renaud Brossard, MEI’s vice president of communications, told The Epoch Times that the legislation has already “emboldened the unions” and made employers less “tempted” to use replacement workers, knowing this approach will soon be illegal.

-Brossard said this dynamic combined with cost-of-living and inflationary increases has pressured both employers and employees alike, making a satisfactory resolution harder to find.
+Brossard said that this dynamic, combined with cost-of-living and inflationary increases, has pressured both employers and employees alike, making a satisfactory resolution harder to find.

 “For a lot of people, wages have not kept up, so that has made a lot of union members much more vocal, much more demanding in their wage negotiations.
 And companies are—it’s not like they’ve got all this extra profit just lying around to throw towards employees.”

-Previous analysis cited in the MEI paper found strikes tend to be 60 percent longer in jurisdictions that banned replacement workers.
+Previous analysis cited in the MEI paper indicated that strikes tend to be 60 percent longer in jurisdictions that banned replacement workers.

 There’s also a change at the political level, as the government is increasingly less willing to be seen as being against workers.

-Mortimer notes that past private member bills that sought to achieve what Bill C-58 intended were blocked by previous governments, including the Liberal government of Jean Chrétien.
+Mortimer notes that past private member’s bills that sought to achieve what Bill C-58 intended had been blocked by previous governments, including the Liberal government of Jean Chrétien.
 By contrast, Bill C-58 passed with even the Conservatives in support, he says.